Kenec/infra/README.md

 ```

 ### 10. Deploy Prod
-To deploy prod in the `prod` namespace, repeat steps 7 while referencing the prod values file and chart name.
+To deploy prod in the `prod` namespace, repeat steps 5 and 7 while referencing the prod values file and chart name.

 eg: